Adesoji1/Deploy-a-High-Availability-Web-App-Using-CloudFormation/README.md

 Explore the CloudFormation Template

 Tear down or Destroy all your resources after approval from udacity to prevent exhaustion of aws billing available billing credit

+# Credit is given to well architected labs for guiding me through replicating this content